chopsuwe/Vertux-Combat-Hacking/README.md

 The update package includes an executable updater (Windows only) and a binary file.
 In theory it would be possible for someone with sufficient skills to write and compile new firmware.
 Unfortunately I haven't been able to find any information on the microprocessor used and probably don't have the skills anyway.

-It's a real as this is such a well made product that would be a great alternative to the Tartarus.
+It's a real shame as this is such a well made product that would make a great alternative to the Tartarus.
 If anyone is interested on taking on the challenge I'd love to hear from you.